 Carcassonne travel guide: How long to spend in Carcassonne France

-Carcassonne is a great place to come for a day trip.
+Are you trying to decide on how many days in Carcassonne France?
+Visiting Carcassonne is certainly possible as a day trip.
 You can see most of the major sites within a day.
+However your final decision on how much time to visit Carcassonne depends on whether you want to just see the major sites or have a more leisurely holiday.
 We spent a week in Carcassonne and enjoyed taking time to enjoy the relaxed pace of life of this beautiful city.

 What to do in Carcassonne France

 Carcassonne is a beautiful French city with many activities on offer.
 It has a range of great free activities as well as paid activities.
-We have detailed information about the best things to do in Carcassonne France in our Best Things to Do in Carcassonne travel guide.
+If you want to know what to see in Carcassonne as well as things to do around Carcassonne, you’ve come to the right place!
+We have detailed information about the best Carcassonne things to do in our Best Things to Do in Carcassonne travel guide.
 We have a summary of the best free and paid things to do in Carcassonne below.

-For more details, see our Carcassonne travel guide on the 10 Best Free Things To Do in Carcassonne France.
+For more details about Carcassonne things to do, see our Carcassonne travel guide on the 10 Best Free Things To Do in Carcassonne France.

 A number of attractions in Carcassonne France charge an entry fee: